Slip360/Console-Appication-With-MySQL/README.md

 # Console Application With MySQL
-This repository was developed to have a small foundation on how to create a console application using the MySQL connector.
+This repository was developed to have a small foundation on how to create a console application using the MySQL connector and C++.

 ## Instructions
 Before we start, this application was developed using Visual Studio Community.
 The debugger must be set to "Release" and "x64".